fw262/TAR-scRNA-seq/README.md

 Please ensure the Snakefile and config.yaml files as well as the scripts folder are in the directory where you intend to run the pipeline.

+## Test datset

+A subset of the chicken embryonic heart development sequencing data is attached in the **testData_small** folder.
+To download the corresponding references for this chicken dataset, please visit https://useast.ensembl.org/Gallus_gallus/Info/Index.
+You should be able to run through this small dataset without errors, generating gene and TAR expression matrices.

 ## Output

 - Digital expression matrix for gene features is stored in "results_out/{sample}/{sample}\_gene_expression_matrix.txt.gz".